 BLACK+DECKER 4-Slice Toaster Oven, Stainless Steel, TO1705SB

-This is your basic toaster oven for warming, making toast, or frozen pizzas and snacks.
+This is your basic toaster oven for warming, making toast, or frozen pizzas and the senior’s favorite snacks.
 Not many bells and whistles.
 But, for most senior and elderly people, that’s just what you want.

 The knobs are good-sized and easy for seniors to use.
 The print around them could be bigger and bolder.
 It’s a bit difficult to read I think.